 - Best-in-Grade Award: $500 (24 winners, four per grade level)

 All current high school students can apply for this scholarship.
 Applications must include a 400-word essay about an innovative pet product idea.
-The deadline is in July 2019.
+The deadline will be in late August, 2020.

 - Grand prize: $1,250